nimryf/WebGL-mesh-rendering/README.md

-# Rendering Meshes using JavaScript Libraries
+# Rendering Meshes using JavaScript APIs

 Refer to report for documentation.